 At Freetrade, all customers are covered by the UK investor protection scheme, called FSCS.

-The FSCS protects against the loss of cash and securities in case the broker goes bust.
+The FSCS protects against the loss of cash and securities in case a broker goes bust.
 The limit of FSCS protection is £85,000.
 This amount is substantially higher than the amount most national investor protection schemes provide.

-Freetrade is a young company established in 2016.
+Freetrade is a relatively young company, established in 2016.
 The longer the track record of a broker, the more proof we have that it has successfully survived previous financial crises.

-Freetrade is subject to an annual audit by PwC, and is also regulated by a top-tier regulator, that provides a high amount of investor protection.
+Freetrade's annual report is audited by PwC, and it is also regulated by a top-tier authority that provides a high amount of investor protection.
 These are all great signs for Freetrade's safety.

 Freetrade's fees are great.
-Stocks and ETF trades are free if executed at 16:00 PM GMT, and there is no inactivity fee.
-The account opening is easy, fully digital, and fast.
+Stock and ETF trades are free and there is no inactivity fee.
+Account opening is easy, fully digital and fast.
 You can use an awesome and user-friendly mobile trading platform.

-Freetrade has some drawbacks though: there are only US and UK stocks and ETFs.
-There are only a few research tools, and you can't use credit/debit cards for transfers.
+Freetrade has some drawbacks, though: there are only US and UK stocks and ETFs available for trading.
+There aren't many research tools and you can't use credit/debit cards for transfers.

-If you need an instant (market) or basic execution of stock and ETFs from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.
+If you are looking for stock and ETF trading from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.